Why Perfectionism Is an Entrepreneur's Worst Enemy

 - You risk damaging your health: In some cases, perfectionism is recognized to be a psychological issue.
 But, it's often forgotten how much it can also endanger your physical well-being.
 Just imagine what hours of lost sleep and missed meals can do to your body over time.
 You'll certainly see the potential physical damage perfectionism can inflict upon your health.

 - You'll waste precious time and opportunities: This is a major reason experts dissuade entrepreneurs from ever becoming perfectionists.
 You'll never get things done on time.
 You'll spend too much time planning and perfecting a product or feature, before launching it.
-My advice is to always launch even before you feel ready because that's the only way you can gather valuable feedback that will help you improve your product.
-Otherwise, you'll be less productive trying to make everything absolutely perfect.
-To cope with my own perfectionist tendencies, I developed my own productivity system called, the Just Say "No" Time Management System for entrepreneurs.
+Always launch even before you feel ready because that's the only way you can gather valuable feedback that will help you improve your product.
+Otherwise, you'll be less productive in trying to make everything absolutely perfect.

 - You'll be crushed when you fail: Because perfectionists set extremely high standards for themselves, the risk of massive failures is equally as high.
 Pamela Sue Edwards was a talented cellist and a champion distance runner.
 She was co-valedictorian in high school and graduated magna cum laude in college.
 Sadly, at the age of 24, this gifted young lady ended up taking her own life because of all the pressure she felt to continue achieving more and more.

 - You'll be more risk-averse: Some psychologists consider perfectionism as a phobia: the fear of failure or making mistakes.
 If the thought of failure prevents you from taking the next step, then you won't really get things done.
 In contrast, successful entrepreneurs thrive by learning from their mistakes and pushing forward.
-And nearly all of them encountered major failures along the way, including yours truly.
+And nearly all of them encountered major failures along the way.